-The quality monitoring was followed by training for management and social workers focused on the transformation of the institutions.
+The quality monitoring was followed by training for management and social workers focused on transforming the institutions.
 The output of the training was transformation projects that were subjected to peer review.
-The Slatinka project was one of the three selected for the next phase of implementation.
-Thus, in 2006, they developed the first transformation project, which had three stages.
-In the following SWOT analysis table, there are probably several facilities, so we take the liberty of presenting it in full.
-The first phase was planned to be completed by summer 2008.
+The Slatinka project was one of the three selected for the next implementation phase.
+Thus 2006, they developed the first transformation project, which had three stages.
+There are probably several facilities in the following SWOT analysis table, so we will present it in full.
+The first phase was planned to be completed by the summer of 2008.
 The main goal of the first phase was to improve the quality of life of the users who lived in the institution.
-They were to expand the range of social services so that they could be more adapted to the needs of the users of Slatinka, but at the same time they could cover the current needs of the region.
-Therefore, they wanted to provide a family house for Supported housing services for 9 users, to continue the use of the training house in the manor house grounds to prepare for more independent living for 12 residents of the manor house.
-They planned to renovate the manor house to address the reduction in the number of people in the rooms, to obtain suitable space for rehabilitation and educational activities, but also to add new services to the facility's service offerings - day and weekly stays, respite services.
+They were to expand the range of social services to be more adapted to the needs of the users of Slatinka, but at the same time, they could cover the region's current needs.
+Therefore, they wanted to provide a family house for Supported housing services for 9 users.
+They wanted to continue using the training house in the manor house grounds to prepare for more independent living for 12 residents.
+They planned to renovate the manor house to reduce the number of people in the rooms, obtain suitable space for rehabilitation and educational activities, and add new services to the facility's service offerings - day and weekly respite services.
 The preparation of individual plans, supervision and staff training were also planned.
-They also wanted to start working with families and eventually managed to place 7 children back with their families.
-Only in the second phase, not defined in time, they planned to gradually move all the users to the town of

-Lučenec and to leave the manor house completely.
+They also wanted to start working with families and eventually placed 7 children back with their families.
+Only in the second phase, not defined in time, did they plan to gradually move all the users to the town of Lučenec and leave the manor house altogether.
 However, due to the planned investments in the loft, the second phase was not envisaged immediately.
-And this is what the opponents criticized the establishment of the professional defense of the transformation project...
+This is why the opponents criticized establishing the professional defence of the transformation project...
 Based on the objections, the project was changed.
-Investments in the repair of the manor house were abandoned and therefore it was planned from the outset to gradually abandon the manor house with all the users.
-The idea was to create a facility that would meet the needs for the disabled residents with a high level of support (15 people).
+Investments in the repair of the manor house were abandoned; therefore, it was planned from the outset to gradually leave the house with all the users.
+The idea was to create a facility that would meet the needs of the disabled residents with a high level of support (15 people).
 They wanted to repeat the experience with the training house and to create this type in Lučenec (10 people).
 As there were still children in the facility who had been ordered to be institutionalized, they wanted to create a special family-type facility with a link to the school system.
-According to the composition of the population at that time, the last facility was to serve persons with severe and profound mental disabilities (10 people).
-After the successful completion of the second the third phase was to follow - the use of the manor house for business purposes or its sale.
+According to the population composition at that time, the last facility was to serve persons with severe and profound mental disabilities (10 people).
+After the second's successful completion, the third phase was to use the manor house for business purposes or its sale.
 The transformation project also included an analysis of the need for social services in the districts of Lučenec and Poltár.
-The demand for the social service provided in the social services home was naturally increasing, especially because in both districts the inhabitants had no other alternative neither Supported housing nor any form of relief service.
+The demand for the social service provided in the social services home was naturally increasing, mainly because the inhabitants had no other alternative in both communities - neither Supported housing nor any form of relief service.
 Changes in the staffing structure were also planned.
-These included strengthening direct contact staff, reducing the number of nurses.
-The intention was to create multi-disciplinary teams working to individual development plans.
-This was to be facilitated by the merging of the education and health departments was also to help.
+These included strengthening direct contact staff and reducing the number of nurses.
+The intention was to create multi-disciplinary teams working on individual development plans.
+This was to be facilitated by merging the education and health departments, which was also to help.
 [28]